firsturdiev/adv-day-3/README.md

-# adv-day-3
+# Day 3 of Advent of CSS & JavaScript
-Day 3 of Advent of CSS & JavaScript | Piano
+In this day we'll building piano